OXID-eSales/oxideshop-unified-namespace-generator/README.md

 --------------------

 * master branch is compatible with OXID eShop compilation master
+* b-6.3.x branch is compatible with OXID eShop compilation 6.3.x
-* b-1.x branch is compatible with OXID eShop compilation 6.x
+* b-1.x branch is compatible with OXID eShop compilation 6.2.x

 ## Bugs and Issues